himanshu-03/LGMVIP-DataScience/README.md

-# LGMVIP - Data Science
+# LGMVIP - Data Science Internship

 ## 📌 Task 1 - IRIS Flower Classification

 The Iris dataset was used in R.A.
 Fisher's classic 1936 paper, The Use of Multiple Measurements in Taxonomic Problems, and can also be found on the UCI Machine Learning Repository.